Mathemmagician/rustygrad/README.md

 fn main() {
     // Create a Neuron
-    //  With input size of 2
+    //  With input size of 2 (1 normal weight and 1 bias)
     //  With ReLu layer (true)
     let neuron = Neuron::new(2, true);